 You will also be able to make the staple food of most societies: bread.
 Not to mention you could brew beer, which could be an important product both for morale and for barter.

-The type of fermentation we are most familiar today is yeast fermentation, as used to make bread and alcohol.
-In all fermentation the bacteria, in this case yeast, eats sugar, changing the chemical nature of the food, in this case into alcohol.
+The type of fermentation we are most familiar with today is yeast fermentation, as used to make bread and alcohol.
+In every fermentation process bacteria eat sugar, changing the chemical nature of the food, in this case into alcohol.

-But, you can make several other products through fermentation, including: sauerkraut, soy sauce, vinegar, yogurt, cheese, other fermented vegetables (including pickles), along with other kinds of alcohol and breads.
+But, you can make several other products through fermentation, including sauerkraut, soy sauce, vinegar, yogurt, cheese, other fermented vegetables (including pickles), along with other kinds of alcohol and bread.

 Foundational and/or Beginner Books